atelier-ritz/CoilSystemPython/readme.md

 3. Open terminal in the current directory and run command "sudo ./autoInstall.sh".
 ```

-This program relies on the following dependencies:
+This bash file installs all the following dependencies:

 1. opencv